aymanshoity/Wheel-Point-Backend/README.md

 ##Setup & Usage Instructions.
+1.run npm install to get all packages

+2. define the 3 parameter in the env CONNECTION_STRING= for postgres sql connnection string PORT=port number JWT_SECRET=KMUFsIDTnFmyG3nMiGM6H9FNFUROf3wh7SmqJp-QV30

-1.Signup for 2 users as role customer and admin..
+3.Signup for 2 users as role customer and admin..

-2.login and get the token..based on that token user access is restricted..
+4.login and get the token..based on that token user access is restricted..